The thief comes only to steal and kill and destroy;

 Though my journey toward the abundant life is not at all complete, I can tell you that I have attained the rest for my soul and joy unspeakable, full of glory!!!

-“That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ: Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls” (1 Peter 1:7-9, KJV).
+“That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at His appearing: Whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory: Receiving the end of your faith, even the salvation of your souls” (1 Peter 1:7-9, KJV).

 We read verses like John 16:33.
 “These things I have spoken to you, so that in Me you may have peace, In the world you have tribulation, but take courage; I have overcome the world.”
 All we ever focus on is “in the world you have tribulation,” since that is how we live day in and day out.

 This life of tribulation, of struggle, of pain and of sorrow is not God’s plan.
-It is not why Jesus came to this world to live and die for us.
+It is not why God sent a Savior to this world to live and die for us.
 I believe that we are to live a life of joy that is so incredible you can hardly describe it—a joy that is unspeakable because it is full of God’s glory!!

 May you never forget that “You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world” (1 John 4:4).